ivanmgt/Time-Series-Forecasting-of-ECAL-Crystal-Calibration-with-LSTM/data/README.md

 The data for each ring are stored in .csv format and contain, on average, approximately 17,000 records per crystal.

-For more information regarding the metadata associated with the files, visit the repository:
+For more information regarding the metadata associated with the files, visit the repository [FAIR ECAL Monitoring repository](https://github.com/FAIR-UMN/fair_ecal_monitoring/tree/master/metadata?utm_source=chatgpt.com)

-FAIR ECAL Monitoring repository